mozz01/microservice/README.md

 - [UML Sequence Diagram](#uml-sequence-diagram)

 ## How to _Request_ Data?
-1. Send an HTTP request using the GET method to the [localhost:3000/randnum](http://localhost:3000/randnum) endpoint.
+1. Send an HTTP request using the POST method to the [localhost:3000/randnum](http://localhost:3000/randnum) endpoint.
 2. Set the `upper` query parameter value.
 This will be used to generate random integers from `1` to `upper`.
 3. Receive the random number.